allakri/ECETpREP/src/README.md

 -   **Emotion-Aware AI Feedback:** Get instant, actionable insights on your performance with a supportive tone that adapts to your progress.
 -   **24/7 AI Doubt Clarification:** An intelligent chat agent to help you understand complex concepts anytime.
 -   **Community Discussion Forum:** A space for students to collaborate, ask questions, and support each other.
--   **Modern, Responsive UI:** A clean and intuitive user interface built with a professional design system that supports both light and dark modes.
+-   **Modern, Responsive UI:** A clean and intuitive user interface built with a professional design system that supports both light and dark modes, enhanced with smooth animations.

 ## Tech Stack